bcbio/bcbio-nextgen-vm/README.rst

 machine using the elasticluster interface.
 On the machine start a screen session then run::

-   bcbio_vm.py devel biodata --genomes GRCh37 --aligners bwa --aligners bowtie2
+   bcbio_vm.py devel biodata --genomes GRCh37 --aligners bwa --aligners bowtie2 --datatarget vep

 This requires permissions to write to the ``biodata`` bucket.